wp-plugins/wp-facebook-open-graph-protocol/readme.txt

 Because we're getting more accurate titles you may see a change in how they're pulled.
 If you're using an SEO plugin it should now pull that title

 == Changelog ==
+= 2.0.2 =
+* Fixes bug that would display a PHP warning with debug mode turned on.
+* Removed code that would filter the_content() which caused problems with plugins that also used that same filter.

 = 2.0.1 =
 * Fixed bug where og:url was returning a https URL instead of http, causing Facebook Linter to fail.
 Now using the WordPress function is_ssl() instead of the $_SERVER global variable.
 * Fixed bug with some SEO plugins where the page title and meta description were not being pulled correctly.